Glossary

 THESE ARE NOT DONE BY ME! — Examples are stock photos courtesy of Unsplash

-I have done designs like this in the past and I always dread them.
-There is absolutely zero room for error, I don’t like it.
+I have done designs like this in the past and they just aren’t my thing!
+There is absolutely zero room for error, and I don’t feel confident that I can deliver that to my clients.
 Designs like this should really be done by artists who specialize in them!

 I am no longer taking ANY mandala, partial or mandala-like tattoo projects.